hasura/learn-graphql/tutorials/database/mssql/tutorial-site/content/joins.md

 INSERT INTO EMPLOYEE VALUES (5, 'Tesla', 9);
 ```

-3. See the result sets of both the tables.
+3. See the result sets of both tables.

 ```SQL
 SELECT * FROM EMPLOYEE;